Comparison of command shells: Execute permission

 The execute permission only applies when the script is run directly.
 If a script is invoked as an argument to the interpreting shell, it will be executed regardless of whether the user holds the execute permission for that script.

 Although Windows also specifies an execute permission, none of the Windows-specific shells block script execution if the permission has not been granted.

 Restricted shell subset

 Several shells can be started or be configured to start in a mode where only a limited set of commands and actions is available to the user.
 While not a security boundary (the command accessing a resource is blocked rather than the resource) this is nevertheless typically used to restrict users' actions before logging in.

-A restricted mode is part of the POSIX specification for shells, and most of the Linux/Unix shells support such a mode where several of the built-in commands are disabled and only external commands from a certain directory can be invoked.
+A restricted mode was evaluated for the POSIX specification for shells, but not included.
+However, most of the Linux/Unix shells support such a mode where several of the built-in commands are disabled and only external commands from a certain directory can be invoked.

 PowerShell supports restricted modes through session configuration files or session configurations.
 A session configuration file can define visible (available) cmdlets, aliases, functions, path providers and more.